Cabin Fever (2016 film): Plot

 In the woods, a hermit named Henry discovers his dog has died from a mysterious illness and is sprayed by its blood.
 Five young friends, Paul, Karen, Bert, Jeff and Marcy have rented a cabin in the same woods for a week-long vacation.
 The group stops for supplies at a General Store, where Dennis, the mentally impaired son of the store manager, unexpectedly bites Paul's hand.

 As Bert ventures into the woods to shoot squirrels, he accidentally shoots Henry.
 Upon realizing Henry is infected with a disease, he panics and flees, keeping quiet about the incident.

 Later that evening, while the group hang out around a campfire, a stranger who calls himself Grim and his Belgian Malinois dog, Dr. Mambo, gatecrash their evening.

 Later that night, Henry stumbles into the cabin in search of help.
 Bert slams the door in his face and the desperate man tries to steal the group's vehicle.
 A conflict ensues, during which the five friends accidentally cripple their car and set Henry on fire.
 The infected man runs off into the woods.

 The next day, Jeff and Bert head out in search of help.
 They encounter a farmer who offers to help them, but hastily leave when they discover that Henry is her cousin.
 Meanwhile, Deputy Winston arrives at the cabin to investigate reports of the previous night's commotion.
 Paul explains things without mentioning Henry's presumed death.
 Winston promises to send a tow truck before departing.

 Dr. Mambo returns to the cabin without Grim and seemingly infected.
 He threatens Paul and Bert, before Marcy scares him off with the rifle.

-While Paul and Karen make out, they discover that Karen is infected with the flesh-eating virus and her leg has started to decay.
+While Paul and Karen make out, they discover that Karen is infected with the flesh-eating disease and her leg has started to decay.
 Fearful of contagion, the others lock her in the shed.
 Paul leaves on foot to find help, but the only people he encounters chase him away, mistaking him for a peeping Tom.

 The following morning, the group's attempt to evacuate is botched when Karen vomits blood all over the car's interior.
 While Bert drives to the general store alone, Jeff abandons everybody and flees to a remote shack.
 Marcy and Paul lament their poor chances of surviving and have sex, believing they won't live long enough to regret it.
 They later discover marks on Marcy's back that reveals she, too, is sick.